-7th October 1964 Paul Stewart.
-Striker or midfielder who went on to play for a number of big clubs, including Manchester City, Spurs and Liverpool.
+- 7th October 1964 Paul Stewart.
+Striker or midfielder who went on to play for a number of big clubs, including Manchester City, Tottenham Hotspur and Liverpool.
 He'd started out as a youngster at Blackpool and by the time he was 22 and preparing to move to Maine Road he'd already amassed over 200 appearances for the Tangerines.

-7th October 1982 Jermain Defoe.
-Striker who scored goals at goals at all seven of the clubs he played for, most notably Spurs, for whom he's the sixth highest goalscorer in the club's history.
+- 7th October 1982 Jermain Defoe.
+Striker who scored goals at goals at all seven of the clubs he played for, most notably Tottenham Hotspur, for whom he's the sixth highest goalscorer in the club's history.

-7th October 1982 Madjid Bougherra.
-Algerian central defender who played for the likes of Gueugnon, Sheffield Wednesday, Charlton Athletic and Rangers.
+- 7th October 1982 Madjid Bougherra.
+Algerian footballer who played as a central defender for the likes of Gueugnon, Sheffield Wednesday, Charlton Athletic and Rangers.
 Extremely skillful on the ball, with a great ability to carry the ball out of defence to start moves.